slider23/kohana-assets/guide/assets/usage.md

 Sometimes it is possible to really speed up your app by combining assets into a single file, rather than having multiple smaller ones.
-In this regard kohana-assets provides some very simplistic functionality by allows folders specified in `concatable` to be compiled and concatenated into a single asset.
+In this regard kohana-assets provides some very simplistic functionality by allowing folders specified in `concatable` to be compiled and concatenated into a single asset.
 For example: